25 Ways To Play with Your New Baby! (Baby Activities for 0-3 months)

 11. Take baby on a walk and talk about everything you see

-Load baby up in your favorite stroller and take her for a walk and talk.
+Load baby up in your favorite stroller and take her for a walk to get some fresh air and spend some time talking.

 Talk about everything you see, point out the trees, the sky, the birds, the cars.